geoladris/core/docs/conf_dir.md

 ##public-conf.json

-> TODO: Format of the file
+> TODO: Format of the file. enabled and override pseudomodules

 #Roles